 Carat(ct) refers to the unit of measurement when weighting diamonds and gemstones.
 One carat is equivalent to 0.2 grams and it also be divided into 100 points.
 For example, jewellers may describe 1/4 carat (0.25ct) weight diamond as 25 points.
 However, stones that weight greater than one carat will be expressed in carat and decimals.

-'Cut' is the often forgotten “C”, and is one of the more important factors (along with colour) of what makes a brilliant diamond.
-We will give a more in depth focus to 'cut' or 'make' as it is more important than many people realise.
+‘Cut’ is the often forgotten “C”, and is one of the more important factors (along with colour) of what makes a diamond brilliant.
 Purchasing a stone that is of a poor make means that no matter how high the colour and clarity of the diamond is, the stone will not have good light return and can look lifeless.

-In layman’s terms there is a specific science to diamond cutting.
-A diamond's beauty can be affected by the skill of the cutter in achieving the correct combination of crown angles and depth percentages.
-In a well cut diamond a ray of light that enters the table of a diamond will reflect on the internal mirrors to return all of that light back out of the table and to the viewer.
-This is a scientific principle known as 'total internal reflection'.
+A diamond’s beauty can be affected by the skill of the cutter in achieving the correct combination of crown angles and depth percentages.
+If a diamond is cut well, a ray of light that enters the table of a diamond will reflect on the internal mirrors and return back out of the table to the viewer.
+This is a scientific principle known as ‘total internal reflection’.
 The cut of a diamond has three attributes:

-- Fire (or dispersion of light into the colours of the spectrum) and
+Fire (or dispersion of light into the colours of the spectrum)

 If a diamond is cut too deep or shallow, the light that enters the table will not be returned through the side it entered, but lost through the bottom or another side.